Cheap & easy things for kids to do at home

 Have your child lie down on the paper whilst you draw around their shape.
 Provide the children with colours, wax crayons or even paints and let them draw in the details, eyes, nose, hair etc.

 Be creative, they can draw in what they are wearing, or their favourite outfit or even write inside of their ‘body’.
-Once the children have finished drawing and colouring, cut out the whole thing, and display it on the wall in the play area.
+Once the children have finished drawing and colouring, cut out the whole thing, and display it on the wall.

-You need: watermelon and your favourite fruits.
+You need: a large fruit such as a melon or pineapple and your favourite fruits.
 Cut watermelon so it only has its shell.
 Then cut your favourite fruits and put them in a shell.
 Now you have a fun fruit bowl!

 Take an oblong piece of card & wrap around the wool until quite thick.
 Remove the card and tie small pieces of wool around top for hair and face.
 Take a smaller piece of card and wrap around some more wool but try not to make this too thick.
 Then thread the thin wool through the thick piece of wool and tie the ends to make the hands.
 Tie legs at the bottom or leave it has a skirt.